privefl/advr38book/docs/good-practices.md

 > A lot of students have said to me later, even first-year undergraduates, that using GitHub has helped them a lot when they went for an internship or a research position interview.
 >
 > They are able to say, "Oh, I already have worked with GitHub.
-I'm familiar with it.
+I am familiar with it.
 I know how it works.”
 So I think they are at least able to put that on their CV and go into a situation where there's a research or data analysis team and say, "Yeah, sure.
 I am actually familiar with the same tools that you use."
 >
 > -- Mine Cetinkaya-Rundel, Duke University, RStudio